sandyleo26/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![recover 2][recover2]
 ![recover 3][recover3]

-To augment the data sat, I also flipped images and angles and use left and right camera images with adjusted angle(+/- 0.2)

-However, at this phaze I realize data collection is very time consuming.
+However, at this phase I realize data collection is very time consuming.
 First, you need to be really careful when recording.
 If bad driving is recoarded then to prevent it from being learned, I have to restart recoarding.
 This is tedious.
 And second, I have to upload it to AWS to training and it'll cost me hours to upload a few hundreds MB data.
 So I decided to use Udacity provided dataset.

-The dataset has TODO...
+**Augumenting data**
+More data mean less overfitting.
+To augment the data sat, I also flipped images and angles and use left and right camera images with adjusted angle(+/- 0.2).
+The dataset has 24110 images, after augmenting data using flipped, left&right cameras, there're total 144,660 images.

+**Training**
+I start with simple network (as David suggested in lecture), just flatten the entire image, a fully connected layer and then output a single value.
+This is just to make sure environment is setup correctly and get some ideas of the potential difficult part.

+Result: loss is hugh, and car is hardly moving, constantly steering wheels.
+But at least we make the first step toward the goal.

+Then I replaced the model with a LeNet like network and increase training data by driving more laps.
+Besides, I also normalize the image in preprocessing stage.

+Result: both model size and loss decrease due to subsampling in the convolutional stage and car is steering smoothly, although will wander off in the first turn.
+I notice that there's still room for improving loss but increasing number of epochs can't guarantee that becasue the loss can suddenly increase dramatically, which usually leads to even worse model.
+This is a sign of underfitting.

+Then I change my model to the nvidia pipeline.
+One noticable improvement is the model can drive correctly on all left turns but will fail right turn.

+Finally, I added 2 additional convolutional layers and now the car can drive safely past all turns.
+The ideal number of epochs can be estimated by plotting the loss graph below.
+I used an adam optimizer so that manually training the learning rate wasn't necessary.

+ ![loss graph][loss_visual]

+ The best loss ususually happen around EPOCH 12 ~ 14.

+**Some other implementation issues**
-To avoid [out of memory error][oom], I use generators to feed in data.
+1. To avoid [out of memory error][oom], I use generators to feed in data.
 The `batch_size` is also chosen to avoid memory issue.

- The ideal number of epochs was TODO as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+1. `drive.py` is changed because the model expect resized (66x200) image in YUV color space.